HaydenS3/personal-website/content/blog/control-board-code-23.md

 ## Shift Control

 Shifting is controlled via two pneumatic solenoids, one for upshifting, and one for downshifting.
 The stroke length of the shift is controlled via the time the solenoid is held open.
+If both clutch paddles are pulled, a half shift can be performed in either direction.
+A global boolean `shifting` is used to block multiple driver inputs at once.

 ## Clutch Control

+The clutch is controlled via a servo.
+Two clutch paddles are used and the maximum input is taken.
+Driver input controls the clutch on a hyperbolic curve, where the clutch is properly engaged for the majority of the stroke of the clutch paddle.

 ## CAN

+The state of the DRS (open or closed) and the position of the clutch are sent over CAN.